tapish2000/Instagram-Bot/README.md

 - Error in your mind
 > Here, I am talking about your creativity, if you feel something to be added or edited, please do write (**open to suggestions**)

+### Check imports in insta_followers.py and install the libraries first if you don't have them.

 #### I hope you love it, enjoy finding the traitor.